Everything You Need to Know Before Visiting Tanzania

 1. Mount Kilimanjaro

 Mount Kilimanjaro is Africa’s highest peak and one of the world’s most famous trekking destinations.
 Its slopes pass through rainforest, moorland, alpine desert, and glacier zones, offering climbers breathtaking landscapes and diverse ecosystems.
 While summit attempts typically take 6–9 days, the mountain can also be admired from nearby viewpoints or via short treks in Moshi and Arusha.
-The peak is not only a climbing challenge but a symbol of Tanzania’s natural grandeur.
+The peak is not only a climbing challenge but also a symbol of Tanzania’s natural grandeur.

 2. Serengeti National Park